thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 <hr>

 If your OpenShift application is experiencing gem or dependency issues, first run `bundle install --without production` in your code's local repo and push the changes if your <mark>Gemfile.lock</mark> file changed.
 If it did not change or it still does not work, create an empty file from your code repo `touch ./.openshift/markers/force_clean_build`.
 Commit and push the changes.
-Pushing your code with a file <mark>force_clean_build</mark> in the markers directory forces OpenShift to run a clean bundle install on your application for every push.
+Pushing your code with a file named <mark>force_clean_build</mark> in the markers directory forces OpenShift to run a clean bundle install on your application for every push.
 Running `rhc env set BUNDLE_WITHOUT='development test' -a MySinatraApp` before pushing a force clean will prevent OpenShift from installing unnecessary gems.
 You only need to set the environment variable once - it will be remembered by the app.

 <hr>